Discovering Sumba: Indonesia’s Untouched Island of Culture and Adventure

 What to do in Sumba

-Traditional villages are located in the west, while villages with royal tombs are in the east.
+• The traditional villages are primarily located in the west, while royal tombs can be found in the east.

 How to get to Sumba